AhnafPro/ExpenditureAI/README.md

 ## ✨ Features
 - Monthly forecast display: Shows the spending amount for the current month.
-- Currency converter: Helps international students convert expenses into their local currency.
+- Currency converter: Helps convert expenses into your local currency.
-- Smart budget-cut suggestions: Evaluates non-essential spending and suggests cheaper alternatives through a built-in algorithm.
+- Smart Cuts: Shows an output based on the cheapest alternative through a built-in algorithm.
-- Multiple expense lists: Categorizes spending (e.g., food, music) for better organization.
+- Active expenses: Contains different types of expenses (e.g., food, music) with multiple services from each category.
-- Optimization overview graph: Visualizes expenditure trends before and after applying AI analysis.
+- Optimization overview graph: Shows you an overview of how much you are saving in the form of a bar graph after you click "AI Analyze".

 ## ⚙️ How to Use
 1. Choose your display currency under the "MONTH FORECAST" box